 Public Holidays Act, § 1 – 7.

-An employee shall be entitled after 12 months of continuous service to a holiday with full pay of-
+An employee shall after 12 months of continuous service, be entitled to leave with full pay of-

 - At least 6 working days; or